acenet-arc/paraview-introduction/_episodes/06-work-with-data-introduction.md

 ---
-title: "Getting ahead with real data"
+title: "Introduction to working with real data"
 teaching: 15
 exercises: 20
 questions:
 - "How do I extract data from real data"
 objectives:
--
+- Extracting data from multidimensional data
--
+- Saving the data for external processing
 ---

 ## Introduction